vrtmrz/obsidian-livesync/updates_old.md

 ### 0.22.0
-A few years passed since Self-hosted LiveSync was born, and our codebase had been very complicated.
+A few years passed since Self-Hosted LiveSync was born, and our codebase had been very complicated.
 This could be patient now, but it should be a tremendous hurt.
 Therefore at v0.22.0, for future maintainability, I refined task scheduling logic totally.

 Of course, I think this would be our suffering in some cases.
 However, I would love to ask you for your cooperation and contribution.